-Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior.
-Although autism can be diagnosed at any age, it is said to be a “developmental disorder” because symptoms generally appear in the first two years of life.
+Autism spectrum disorder (ASD) is a neurological and developmental disorder that affects how people interact with others, communicate, learn, and behave.
+Although autism can be diagnosed at any age, it is described as a “developmental disorder” because symptoms generally appear in the first two years of life.

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a guide created by the American Psychiatric Association used to diagnose mental disorders, people with ASD have:
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a guide created by the American Psychiatric Association that health care providers use to diagnose mental disorders, people with ASD often have:

 - Difficulty with communication and interaction with other people

 - Symptoms that affect their ability to function in school, work, and other areas of life

 Autism is known as a “spectrum” disorder because there is wide variation in the type and severity of symptoms people experience.

 People of all genders, races, ethnicities, and economic backgrounds can be diagnosed with ASD.
 Although ASD can be a lifelong disorder, treatments and services can improve a person’s symptoms and daily functioning.
 The American Academy of Pediatrics recommends that all children receive screening for autism.
 Caregivers should talk to their child’s health care provider about ASD screening or evaluation.

 People with ASD have difficulty with social communication and interaction, restricted interests, and repetitive behaviors.
 The list below gives some examples of common types of behaviors in people diagnosed with ASD.
 Not all people with ASD will have all behaviors, but most will have several of the behaviors listed below.

 - Making little or inconsistent eye contact